RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 ## MIFARE Classic Super

-It behaves like Gen2 but records reader auth attempts.
+It behaves like DirectWrite but records reader auth attempts.

-To change UID: same commands as for MFC Gen2
+To change UID: same commands as for MFC DirectWrite

 To do reader-only attack: at least two versions exist.